-Honors College scholarship applications open for the 2020-2021 academic year effective January 7, 2020.
-Please note, scholarship opportunities listed below have varying submission deadlines.
-Applicants must be Honors students who will enroll full time (12 credits) at the University of Utah and will pursue completion of the Honors Degree.
+Honors College scholarship applications open for the 2023-2024 academic year on Jan.
+16, 2022.
+Most applications (including the Eccles Distinguished Scholarship) are due Friday, Feb.
+24. Please note, scholarship opportunities listed below and the designated due dates.
+Some opportunities are awarded on a rolling basis if a due date is not currently listed.
+Applicants must be Honors students who will enroll full-time (12 credits) at the University of Utah and will pursue completion of the Honors Degree.
 To apply for the Honors Scholarship Opportunities, review all requirements to ensure you qualify and complete the University of Utah General Scholarship application (links provided below).
 Recipients should note, all scholarships are distributed over a period of two semesters and will be deposited directly to the student’s tuition account.

 The Duane Harris Butcher Scholarship, established in 2002 by Bethann Butcher Martin, is for students in the Honors College who are descendants of the Utah pioneers who emigrated from 1847-1897.
 Applicants will demonstrate appreciation for their heritage and community through a one-page essay.
 Photos or additional materials supporting your relationship with Utah pioneers are welcomed and encouraged.
 Students must be active participants within the Honors College.